renalmri-org/website.github.io/_pages/events_pamplona2025.md

 Subscribe to our [newsletter](mailto:renalmri@gmail.com) to get informed when we are done.

 Short excerpt/introduction to the meeting
-Registration Fee: Residents and PhD students €XXX, Regular Fee €XXX
+Registration Fee: Residents and PhD students €150, Regular Fee €300

 **Please note that you will only receive a confirmation of your participation after your payment is processed.
 This may take a couple of days.**